Software for Distributed Computation on Medical Databases: A Demonstration Project: Privacy control and confidence

+As we can see, the distributed~SVD is able to recover the same factors (up to sign change) as the standard SVD algorithm.
+There is a slight loss of numerical precision in the alternating power algorithm versus the standard LAPACK implementation.
+The JSON serialization format employed here also loses precision.
+Future implementations will use a more portable format such as Google protocol buffers, as we note in Section~\ref{sec:sec-safe}.

-\section{Privacy Control and Confidence}
+\section{Privacy control and confidence}

 The motivating principles guiding the architecture of the distributed computation method we have built include the preservation of data privacy, retention of local control and building confidence in the safety of the method by using an open platform.
 We list several features that serve that principle.
+Those features were chosen based on a particular threat model that deals with internal threats, since an anonymous entity is not a participant in the collaborative model fitting.
+We expand on these below.